San Francisco Mayor London Breed concedes, congratulates Daniel Lurie on victory

 She said she didn't want to look back at the campaign and that it was important and in the city's best interest to move forward.

 "We can't look backwards," said Breed.
-"The voters of San Francisco have made their decision and I, as mayor of San Francisco have always respected the voters and honored the decisions that they made."
+"The voters of San Francisco have made their decision and I, as mayor of San Francisco, have always respected the voters and honored the decisions that they made."

 On her decision to concede, Breed said it appeared the ballots were going in a similar direction.
 "It doesn't seem as if there's a chance.
 Unless there's a miracle that happens, I don't see mathematically that anything will be different than other than what we saw."
 Breed said she waited to make a decision but also felt it was important not to make the people of San Francisco wait.

-Breed said she is proud of where the city stands, adding that San Francisco has one of its lowest crime rates in more than a decade.
+The mayor said she is proud of where the city stands, adding that San Francisco has one of its lowest crime rates in more than a decade.
 "We've built up the infrastructure to move San Francisco forward."

-The mayor said her advice to the next mayor is to "put San Franciscans first."
+Breed said her advice to the next mayor is to "put San Franciscans first."

 KTVU's Christien Kafton, Amber Lee and Greg Lee contributed to this report.